-A valve is a device to control and manipulate the flow of fluid to a system by opening, closing or partially obstructing the passageway of the fluid to pass.
-The major parts a valve consists of being: body, port, disc and rotor, seat, stem, bonnet, and spring, etc. the majority of the exterior of a sanitary valve is called the body.
-The body comprises of the case or vessel through which the fluid passes.
-Valve bodies are commonly made of different metals like cast iron, stainless steel, etc. or plastic also.
+A valve is a device to control and manipulate the flow of fluid to a system by opening, closing, or partially obstructing the passageway of the fluid pass.
+The major parts of a valve consist of: the body, port, disc and rotor, seat, stem, bonnet, spring, etc. the majority of the exterior of a sanitary valve is called the body.
+The body comprises the case or vessel through which the fluid passes.
+Valve bodies are commonly made of different metals like cast iron, stainless steel, etc., or plastic also.

 The opening or closing ends are called ports.
 There are two or more ports on a sanitary 3 way valve.
 Port is something through which fluid can enter or leave the valve.